Hasmelash95/heavenly-beauty/README.md

 Headings used Georgia (serif) as a font while the rest of the text used Verdana (sans-serif) with Geneva and Tahoma as back ups.

 Animation effects on the hero image draws the attention of the user as soon as the page loads.
-A white hallway was used as the background image for flair, yet remaining subtle enough to not draw attention away from the contents of the website.
+A white hallway was used as the background image for flair, and to evoke a heavenly hallway, yet remaining subtle enough to not draw attention away from the contents of the website.

 Font awesome icons were added using: